 Define the exact target audience you want to reach, give it a name, and click “Create Audience.”
 And there you have your saved audience!

-Now, not only can you access these audiences when you’re boosting posts (even if you should not use Boost Post), but you can also select them in the Ads Create tool by clicking on that small triangle button above the Custom Audience field:
+Now, you can access these audiences when you’re boosting posts (even if you should not use Boost Post) and select them in the Ads Create tool by clicking on that small triangle button above the Custom Audience field:

-Again, in order to quickly find the exact custom audience you want to use, it helps to use the correct naming conventions.
+Again, to quickly find the exact custom audience you want to use, use the correct naming conventions.

 For example, whenever I upload an email list as a custom audience, I always begin with the letters “CA,”, i.e. Custom Audience, followed with the name of the email list and the date it was created or updated.